jamulussoftware/jamulus/src/JAMULUS_PROTOCOL.md

 --
 The OPUS codec is used to compress the audio over the network and the packets are documented [here](https://datatracker.ietf.org/doc/html/rfc6716).

-Jamulus uses a custom OPUS encoder / decoder, giving some different frame sizes.
+Jamulus uses a custom OPUS encoder / decoder, giving some different frame sizes, but always uses a 48kHz sample rate.
+OPUS and OPUS64 codecs are the only supported options currently.

-Audio packets are sent over the network
+The packet size will vary based on:
+* Stereo vs mono
+* Packet size (64/128/256)
+* Use of frame sequence number (from v3.6.0 onwards)

+These values are wrapped up into the `NETW_TRANSPORT_PROPS` messages, which the client sends to the server to tell it which values to use.

+Both client and server use a jitter buffer for received audio data to prevent audio drop-out.
+This is configurable.